 What are lysosomes?

-Lysosomes are like the bin men of the cell – they handle the breakdown, disposal, and recycling of cellular waste.
+Lysosomes are like the refuse collectors of the cell – they handle the breakdown, disposal, and recycling of cellular waste.
 This includes things like excess proteins and dysfunctional or old cell structures.
 To achieve this, lysosomes are filled with specialised enzymes– proteins that catalyse (speed-up) chemical reactions.
 Lysosomes taxi these enzymes around the cell, breaking down waste as they go.

 Issues with this waste disposal system are common in the nerve cells (neurons) of people with Parkinson’s and this is thought to contribute to cell loss.
 Problems that fall under this umbrella include issues with lysosomes, the enzymes they carry, and with transporting enzymes from where they are assembled to the lysosome.
 Researchers are currently looking at therapies that can address these problems, with the aim to increase neuron survival, therefore slowing Parkinson’s progression.